RayTangCha/ClassIn-Mover/README.md

 - Occasionally the program will not work, please exit the classroom and retry.

-- The program will only apply changes to one classroom, if you open two or more at the same time.
+- The program will only apply changes to one classroom if you open two or more at the same time.

   This is not a big matter, since few people need to login into multiple accounts at once.